The Financial Technology Law Review: South Korea

-Over the past three years, notable amendments were made to financial laws that may impact fintech businesses operating in South Korea.
-The landmark legislation was the amendments to the three main privacy laws of South Korea: the PIPA, the Network Act and the Credit Information Act.
-Among the areas of change, the amendments introduced the concept of pseudonymised data and allowed the use of pseudonymised data without the consent of individuals.
-In addition, in April 2018, the Enforcement Decree of the FSCMA was amended to increase the limit for ordinary investors' investment in crowdfunding by 100,000 Korean won.
-As a result, an ordinary investor may now invest 5 million Korean won per year for an issuer of equity.
-Also, the amended FX Rule became effective on 8 October 2019 that increased the annual limit for overseas remittance by institutions registered as small-amount remittance operators from US$30,000 to US$50,000.
-Further, securities companies and credit card companies may remit funds overseas as long as the amount does not exceed US$5,000 per remittance and US$50,000 per year.
-In addition, electronic currencies and prepaid electronic payment means issued in South Korea may now be used in foreign jurisdictions to pay for goods or services or be exchanged to foreign currencies.
+Over the past 18 months, notable amendments were made to financial laws that may impact fintech businesses operating in South Korea.
+The landmark legislation was that of the amendments to the three main privacy laws of South Korea: the PIPA, the Network Act and the Credit Information Act.
+Among the areas of change, the amendments introduced the concept of pseudonymised data and allow the use of pseudonymised data without the consent of data subjects.
+In addition, the amended FX Rule became effective on 8 October 2019 that increased the annual limit for overseas remittance by institutions registered as small-amount remittance operators from US$30,000 to US$50,000.
+Further, securities companies and credit card companies may remit funds overseas as long as the amount does not exceed US$5,000 per remittance and US$50,000 per year, for each customer.
+Also, pursuant to the amended FX Rule, electronic currencies and prepaid electronic payment means issued in South Korea may now be used in foreign jurisdictions to pay for goods or services or be exchanged for foreign currencies.

 Outlook and conclusions

-Separately, the government conceptually differentiates cryptocurrency from blockchain technology.
-The government recognises the innovative nature of blockchain technology and its potential impact on the Korean economy.
-Although it has shown hesitation in endorsing or institutionalising cryptocurrencies and has repeatedly warned investors about the potential dangers of investing in them, it has expressed interest in fostering, promoting and investing in blockchain technology as part of its strategic and economic plans.
+In respect of cryptocurrencies, although the government has shown hesitation in endorsing or institutionalising cryptocurrencies and has repeatedly warned investors about the potential dangers of investing in them, it recognises the innovative nature of blockchain technology and its potential impact on the Korean economy and has expressed interest in fostering, promoting and investing in blockchain technology as part of its strategic and economic plans.
 Furthermore, while the central government appears to be uneasy about cryptocurrencies, some local governments have shown interest in issuing their own cryptocurrencies.

-1 Jung Min Lee and Joon Young Kim are senior attorneys and Samuel Yim is a senior foreign attorney at Kim & Chang.
+1 Jung Min Lee and Joon Young Kim are senior attorneys and Ik Hwan Cho is a senior foreign attorney at Kim & Chang.